dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

 Users must exist in the [Azure portal](https://portal.azure.com) to be added as device enrollment managers.
 For optimal security, the DEM user shouldn't also be an Intune admin.

->[!NOTE]
->The DEM enrollment method can't be used with these other enrollment methods: [Apple Configurator with Setup Assistant](apple-configurator-setup-assistant-enroll-ios.md), [Apple Configurator with direct enrollment](apple-configurator-direct-enroll-ios.md), [Apple School Manager (ASM)](apple-school-manager-set-up-ios.md), or [Device Enrollment Program (DEP)](device-enrollment-program-enroll-ios.md).

-## Example of a device enrollment manager scenario

-A restaurant wants to provide 50 point-of-sale tablets for its wait staff, and order monitors for its kitchen staff.
-The employees never need to access company data or sign in as users.
-The Intune admin creates a new device enrollment manager account for the restaurant supervisor.
-This account is separate from the supervisor's primary account and is used only for enrolling shared devices with Intune.
-The supervisor can now enroll the 50 tablets devices by using the DEM credentials.

-Only users in the [Azure portal](https://portal.azure.com) can be device enrollment managers.
-The device enrollment manager user can't be an Intune admin.

-The DEM user can:

--   Enroll up to 1000 devices in Intune
--   Sign in to the Company Portal to get company apps
--   Configure access to company data by deploying role-specific apps to the tablets

 ## Limitations of devices that are enrolled with a DEM account

 Devices that are enrolled with a device enrollment manager account have the following limitations:

   - The DEM user can't unenroll DEM-enrolled devices on the device itself by using the Company Portal.
 The Intune admin can do unenroll.
   - Only the local device appears in the Company Portal app or website.
-  - (iOS only) If you use DEM to enroll iOS devices, you can't use the Apple Configurator, Apple Device Enrollment Program (DEP), or Apple School Manager (ASM) to enroll devices.
+  - (iOS only) If you use DEM to enroll iOS devices, you can't use the [Apple Configurator with Setup Assistant](apple-configurator-setup-assistant-enroll-ios.md), [Apple Configurator with direct enrollment](apple-configurator-direct-enroll-ios.md), [Apple School Manager (ASM)](apple-school-manager-set-up-ios.md), or [Device Enrollment Program (DEP)](device-enrollment-program-enroll-ios.md) to enroll devices.
 This means that you can't put the device in supervised mode and thus won't have access to some configuration options.
   - (Android only) There's a limit to the number of Android work profile devices that can be enrolled with a single DEM account.
 Up to 10 Android work profile devices may be enrolled per DEM account.
 This limitation doesn't apply to legacy Android enrollment.
+  - Devices can install VPP apps if they have Apple VPP device licenses.